Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Related Work

 Digital watermarks~\cite{Watermark[43]} are originally used for copyright protection and authentication~\cite{Ownership[29],Ownership[30],Ownership[31]}, and they are thus designed to have promising robustness.
 Ever since the occurrence of the first deep neural network (DNN) based end-to-end trainable watermarking framework, HiDDeN~\cite{Hidden[4]}, various follow-up algorithms~\cite{MBRS[5],CIN[6],StegaStamp[7],PIMoG[40],ARWGAN[53]} emerge based on the encoder-decoder architecture for robust watermarking.
 The encoder reconstructs a visually identical image by inserting a secret message into the original one, and the decoder takes charge of recovering the encoded message from the watermarked image.
 Particularly, MBRS~\cite{MBRS[5]} proposes a novel training strategy within mini-batches to enhance the JPEG robustness of watermark embedding.
 To simultaneously improve watermark imperceptibility and robustness against unknown image noises, CIN~\cite{CIN[6]} combines the invertible and non-invertible mechanisms in the watermark embedding and recovery pipelines.
 ARWGAN~\cite{ARWGAN[53]} enforces more abundant features from images for robust watermarking such that the image visual quality and watermark recovery accuracy can be concurrently boosted.

-Regarding the relatively novel term of proactive defense, few approaches have been attempted with watermarks.
-Yu \textit{et al.}~\cite{RootDeepfake[33],ScalableGAN[48]} assigned particular fingerprints to images via robust watermarking regarding generative models for the attribution purpose.
+Regarding the relatively novel term of proactive defense in digital forensics, few approaches have been attempted with watermarks~\cite{RootDeepfake[33],SepMark[10],Zhao2024Proactive[65],Zhao2023WACV_Proactive[66],meng2022traceable[73]}.
+Specifically, Yu \textit{et al.}~\cite{RootDeepfake[33],ScalableGAN[48]} assigned particular fingerprints to images via robust watermarking regarding generative models for the attribution purpose.
+Wang \textit{et al.}~\cite{Wang2021FakeTagger[64]} raised the importance of Deepfake provenance tracking and designed FakeTagger to perform image tagging via a novel channel-coding injection operation.
 Different from the robust watermarking studies, FaceGuard~\cite{FaceGuard[8]} and FaceSigns~\cite{FaceSigns[9]} propose semi-fragile watermarks such that they stay robust to benign image post-processing operations but become fragile when facing malicious face manipulations.
 The authors claimed to distinguish fake materials if no watermark is detected in candidate images.
+Meanwhile, Zhao \textit{et al.}~\cite{Zhao2024Proactive[65]} introduced a semi-fragile watermark that performs promisingly against the classical attacks including copy-move, inpainting, and splicing.
+Later, IMD~\cite{asnani2022proactive[70]} and MaLP~\cite{asnani2023pro_loc[69]} are proposed to detect Deepfake faces by inserting pre-learned semi-fragile templates and computing the cosine similarity between extracted and ground-truth templates, where MaLP is further expanded to all image contents and perform localization based on IMD.
 Recently, a separable watermarking framework, SepMark~\cite{SepMark[10]}, is conducted with two watermark decoders, a Tracer and a Detector, where the former recovers robust watermarks for source tracing, and the latter extracts semi-fragile watermarks to determine real and fake.
-To the best of our knowledge, robust watermarking has been barely attempted to detect Deepfake face swapping adaptively, and performing detection and source tracing simultaneously with a single watermark remains largely unexplored in the current research domain.
+Similarly, FakeTracer~\cite{sun2022faketracer[68],sun2024faketracer[67]} introduces robust and semi-fragile traces, STrace and ETrace, to detect Deepfake face swapping according to the co-existence of the traces.
+Differently, FakeTracer requires the traces to be implanted into images before the training phase of face swapping models such that the generative models learn to maintain only STrace during inference.
+To the best of our knowledge, compared to the abundance in defending against facial attribute editing, robust watermarking has been barely attempted to detect Deepfake face swapping adaptively.
+Moreover, performing detection and source tracing simultaneously without ground-truths via a single watermark remains largely unexplored in the current research domain.